Last Updated on January 1, 2023

 - Tire wobble

-They designed this for mountain bike racing because of its low-profile knobs and tread design.
+They designed this for racing because of its low-profile knobs and tread design.
 Continental’s Black Chili compound improves grip and reduces rolling resistance.

 Pros